datawire/ambassador-docs/docs/emissary/pre-release/topics/install/migrate-to-version-2.md

 ## Check `Module` for changed values

 A few settings have moved from the `Module` in 2.0.
-Make sure you
+Make sure you review the following settings and move them to their new locations if you are using them in a `Module`.

 Configuration for the `PROXY` protocol is part of the `Listener` resource in $productName$ 2.0, so the `use_proxy_protocol` element of the Ambassador `Module` is no longer supported.